tijmenb/look-a-ryks/README.md

 ## How it works

 This is a Sinatra app that allows users to upload a picture.
 The picture is uploaded to an S3 bucket.
-We then [Amazon Rekognition][Rekognition] to find similar faces in a collection of portraits we've uploaded.
+We then use [Amazon Rekognition][Rekognition] to find similar faces in a collection of portraits we've uploaded.

 [Rekognition]: https://aws.amazon.com/rekognition/